syntevo/docs/src/SmartGit/Manual/GUI/Branch/Conflict-Solver.md

 - **Base Changes:** Opens a window that shows the original Common Base version of the file (`:1`) instead of the current Working Tree file.
   (i.e., shows the original version before either our or their changes were made to the file.)
 - **Save:** Saves any changes to the Working Tree file, even if conflict markers remain.
-- **Prev Change:** Moves the cursor to the previous change in the selected pane.
+- **Prev.
+Change:** Moves the cursor to the previous change in the selected pane.
 - **Next Change:** Moves the cursor to the next change in the selected pane.
 - **Take Left, Right:** Replaces the conflict with both left and right changes, first `our` change then `their` change (this command is only available in the Working Tree pane).
 - **Take Left:** Replaces the conflict with only the left (`our`) change and discards the right (`their`) change (this command is only available in the Left and Working Tree panes).